cwitte959/320FinalTutorial/README.md

-# 320FinalTutorial
+# CMSC320 Final Tutorial
-Here is our Tutorial
+This is the CMSC320 Final Tutorial created by Ethan Jaffee, Christopher Witte, & Ashwin Rajan.
+We hope you enjoy!